Five things to watch: Spurs vs. Jazz

 FIVE THINGS TO WATCH

-2. The Jazz have turned the ball over more times than their opponents in four-straight games.
+2. The Jazz have turned the ball over more times than their opponents in six-straight games.

-3. The Jazz are 17-3 at home when leading after the third period.
+3. The Jazz are averaging 116.3 points per game in their last three games.

-5. The Spurs are averaging 111.5 points per game through eight games in February.
+5. The Spurs are averaging 109.3 points per game in their last three games.

 Stay here at KENS 5 throughout the season for complete Spurs coverage.